Augustin de Romanet de Beaune

-Early life
+Early life and education

 Augustin de Romanet de Beaune was raised in a Roman Catholic noble family.
 He is the oldest son of Luc de Romanet de Beaune and Anne Marie de Romanet de Beaune (née Lafont).
 His family were elevated into the French nobility in the 14th century.
 He is a brother of the Catholic bishop Antoine de Romanet.

 Augustin de Romanet is a graduate of Sciences Po and the École nationale d'administration with the Diderot promotion of 1986.

 Career

 Political advisor

 Augustin de Romanet de Beaune started his career at the budget directorate of the Minister of Finance.
 In 1990, he became financial advisor in the French permanent representation to the European Communities in Brussels.
 In 1993, he is back at the budget directorate.

 In 1995, following the election of Jacques Chirac, Augustin de Romanet became technical assistant to finance minister Alain Madelin for a short period, before transferring to François d'Aubert’s secretary of state’s office where he became chief of staff.
 Then, as financial advisor, he joined the cabinet of Alain Lamassoure in the ministry of budget, followed by a project manager position for finance minister Jean Arthuis.
 In 1997, he held a vice-director position at the budget directorate.

 Augustin de Romanet was cabinet secretary to the Minister of the Budget, Alain Lambert, in 2002, and to the Minister of Employment, Jean-Louis Borloo, in 2004.
 Later that year, he worked in Prime Minister Jean-Pierre Raffarin's cabinet.

 From 11 June 2005 to 13 October 2006, Augustin de Romanet served as deputy secretary general to the presidency of France.